jnaidu/IoTGitBook/README.md

 # IoT Platform Overview

-This initial release of the Covisint Internet of Things Platform introduces features that support the fundamental IoT use case of monitoring the health of connected products.
+This initial release of the Covisint Internet of Things platform introduces features that support the fundamental IoT use case of monitoring the health of connected products.
 In this use case, a monitoring application that is subscribed to a queue receives data about a connected product via the IoT platform.

 This release provides out-of-the-box support for health monitoring, and can be customized to support more complex IoT use cases.
 Upcoming releases will add features to support more complex IoT use cases for connected products.